oracle-livelabs/developer/oracle-ai-for-sustainable-dev/vision-genai-sentiment/vision-genai-sentiment.md

 ## Introduction

-This lab will show you how to use Oracle Database, OCI Vision Service and OCI Speech Service, and OpenAI conversation/chat The use case involves detect objects in an image and write a sentence using those objects, including sentiment generation and analysis as an educational use case.
+This lab will show you how to use Oracle AI Database, OCI Vision Service and OCI Speech Service, and OpenAI conversation/chat The use case involves detect objects in an image and write a sentence using those objects, including sentiment generation and analysis as an educational use case.

 Estimated Time:  3 minutes